Oroco Resource: A Lofty Valuation For A Historical Resource (OTCMKTS:ORRCF)

 As noted earlier, at US$0.50 per share, Oroco was certainly a bargain, and I give kudos to anyone wise enough to pounce on the stock at the time.
 This is because the company's ~62% net interest was valued at barely US$0.024 per pound based on a market cap of US$80 million (160~ million shares x US$0.50).
 I have come to this calculation by dividing the previous market cap of US$80 million by 3.62 billion pounds of copper (~62% interest in a 5.84 billion pound copper resource).

 However, at a market cap of US$312 million, Oroco is valued at over $0.08/pound of copper ($317 million divided by 3.62 billion pounds of copper).
 Even if we assume that Oroco will take over control of 81% of the project by spending ~C$28 million, this still leaves Oroco as significantly overvalued.
-This is because the calculation then changes to $317 million divided by 4.73 billion pounds of copper (81% interest of 5.84 billion pounds), leading to a valuation of US$6.70/pound.
+This is because the calculation then changes to $317 million divided by 4.73 billion pounds of copper (81% interest of 5.84 billion pounds), leading to a valuation of US$0.067/pound.
 In summary, Oroco is trading as if it's in the Feasibility stage (US$0.09 per pound valuation as defined by RFC Ambrian), despite being in the early exploration stage with a historical resource.
 This suggests that the stock is significantly overvalued above US$1.50 per share.

 While insiders do continue to hold a large position in the stock, we have seen insider selling pick up as of late, with insiders selling 211,000 shares worth over C$260,000 in the past two months alone.
-This still leaves both insiders with significant positions in the stock (Robert Friesen: 400,000 shares, Stephen Leahy ~1.74 million shares), but I would argue that insider selling is likely to continue if the stock stays above US$1.50 per share.
+This still leaves both insiders with significant positions in the stock (Robert Friesen: 400,000 shares, Stephen Leahy ~1.74 million shares), but I would argue that we could see more insider selling if the stock stays above US$1.50 per share.
 This could lead to additional selling pressure on the stock, with the stock being quite susceptible to selling pressure with it sporting its most overbought condition in nearly a decade.

 As shown above, Oroco has had a massive run in the past year, up over 2,000% since April ($1.50 vs. $0.07), with significant volume coming into the stock.
 However, this significant demand has pushed the stock more than 100% above its long-term weekly moving average (pink line), and the stock is now the most extended it's been above this moving average in nearly a decade.
 In the prior two occasions when we saw less of an extension over this moving average, the stock corrected a minimum of 40% over the next six months and saw minimal upside progress.
 Investors will argue that the fundamentals have never been better for Oroco, and there's no reason this will happen again.
 While they could be right, I would disagree.
 Nothing changes in the market because human nature never changes, and while the fundamentals have certainly improved with a much higher copper price, it is likely that smart money is going to begin selling their positions into strength if we stay above US$1.50.
 Besides, while the fundamentals are great, the valuation is not, as shown above.
-Based on this overbought condition, I believe investors would be wise to start booking some profits above US$1.50.
+Based on this overbought condition, I do not see a good reward to risk to be chasing the stock here.

 Oroco Resource is undoubtedly an exciting story in the copper space, but a nearly US$315 million valuation for a company with a historical resource suggests that things are a little frothy short term.
 This doesn't mean that the stock can't go higher long term, and we could see a re-valuation on an updated resource in 12-18 months, but I see a terrible reward to risk at current levels for investors.
 This is because Oroco is severely overbought and sporting a valuation of over US$0.08/pound based on mine constrained resources that are not yet NI-43-101 compliant.
-In summary, I believe investors would be wise to book profits above US$1.50, and I see no reason to be chasing the stock at current levels.
+In summary, I see no reason to be chasing the stock at current levels,and I believe the US$1.50 area as a good spot to book some profits

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.